 Learning Kubernetes can seem overwhelming.
-It’s a complex container orchestration system, that has a steep learning curve.
+It’s a complex container orchestration system that has a steep learning curve.
 But with the right roadmap and understanding of the foundational concepts, it’s something that any developer or ops person can learn.

 Prerequisites To Learn Kubernetes

-Before jumping into learning kubernetes, you need to have a fair amount of knowledge of some of the underlying technologies and concepts.
+Before jumping into learning Kubernetes, you need to have a fair amount of knowledge of some of the underlying technologies and concepts.

 - Distributed system: Learn about distributed system basics & their use cases in modern IT infrastructure.
+CAP theorem is good to have knowledge.

 - Authentication & Authorization: A very basic concept in IT.
 However, engineers starting their careers tend to get confused.
 So please get a good understanding of learning from analogies.
+You will quite often see these terms in Kubernetes.

 - Key Value Store: It is a type of NoSQL Database.
 Understand just enough basics and their use cases.